Class 3: Wrapping Up What We Have Learned So Far

 Exercise 3: Calculating trends for groups defined by race and gender

-This exercise asks you to repeat what you did for exercise 2, but now the results should be calculated for each group defined by race and the gender.
-The output of the do file should be a .dta file and an excel sheet that shows in separate columns the results for each group.
+In this exercise, you are asked to repeat what you did for Exercise 2, but now the results should be calculated for each group defined by race and gender.
+The output of the do-file should be a .dta file and an Excel sheet that shows the results for each group in separate columns.

 - Use the by() option of collapse to calculate the probabilities for each group.

-- You will need to reshape wide after the collapse to present the results for different groups in different columns as required.
+- You will need to reshape wide after the collapse to present the results for different groups in separate columns.

-- You can use the group() function of the egen command to create a variable with a unique value for each group defined by the cross-product of race and gender.
-This will be required by reshape wide, as it accepts only one j variable.
+- Use the group() function of the egen command to create a variable with a unique value for each group defined by the cross-product of race and gender.
+This will be required by reshape wide, as it only accepts one j variable.

-- Use the label command to give meaningful labels to your variables, for which you will have to check before the reshape wide what are the labels of the variable your created with egen.
+- Use the label command to assign meaningful labels to your variables.
+Before the reshape wide, check the labels of the variable you created with egen.

-- Order the variables in the database in a way that facilitates comparisson between groups, that is, the same variable for different groups should be in contiguous columns.
+- Order the variables in the dataset in a way that facilitates comparison between groups—that is, place the same variable for different groups in contiguous columns.

 Exercise 4: Calculating trends for groups defined by educational achievement

-This exercise is similar to the previous exercise, but the difference is that the educational achievement variable require some additional adjustments.
-The output of your do file is analogous to the required in the last exercise.
+This exercise is similar to the previous one, but the educational achievement variable requires some additional adjustments.
+The output of your do-file should follow the same structure as in the last exercise.

-- You will have to rename the variables of educational achievement before reshaping the data to long, so they resemble the structure of the poverty status variables.
+- Rename the educational achievement variables before reshaping the data to long format so that they match the structure of the poverty status variables.

-- When you need to write a very long command (as is the case with the required renaming), you can change the default delimiter Stata uses to tell when a command ends, so you can write your command in multiple lines (the default delimiter is a new line).
-Check out how to do that here.
+- When writing a very long command (as required for the renaming), you can change Stata's default delimiter so you can write the command across multiple lines.
+See how to do that here.

 - 0–11: High School Dropouts